-If Dr. Emanuel is correct in predicting more and larger storms, upgrading some cranes may be justified.
+If Dr. Emanuel is correct in predicting more intense, longer duration, and larger storms, upgrading some cranes may be justified.
 Unfortunately, retrofits are costly, necessitating the modification or replacement of several, if not all, of the existing tie-down and wharf hardware components.
 Stakeholders must decide if, and to what extent, retrofitting is justified.